 You can help build reading comprehension and fluency.

 We all know that reading comprehension and fluency are critical components of reading.
-Through guided reading, you can assess both fluency and comprehension.
+Through reading small groups, you can assess both fluency and comprehension.
 Then, you can easily develop a plan to help readers in the specific areas they struggle with.
 Because you listen closely when kids read, you can easily analyze these two things each time you meet with them.

 You can intentionally teach concepts about print.

-Non-readers and emergent readers can experience the benefits of guided reading, too.
-Guided reading gives you time to teach concepts about print so you can target areas where these readers need help.
+Non-readers and emergent readers can experience the benefits of reading small groups, too.
+Reading small groups give you time to teach concepts about print so you can target areas where these readers need help.
 You can be intentional when teaching things like punctuation, identifying words and letters, and more!

-Part of guided reading includes comprehension practice and sometimes guided writing.
+Part of reading small groups include comprehension practice and sometimes guided writing.
 When you meet with students, you will teach them how to think about a text they read.
 They’ll learn how to analyze it on their level.
 Then, students will learn how to talk about a text.
 This will lead to an expanded vocabulary, too.

-A Free Tool to Help You Maximize the Benefits of Guided Reading
+A Free Tool to Help You Maximize the Benefits of Reading Small Groups

 One of my favorite resources for guided reading is the Guided Reading Resource cards.
 These cards guide you through what to teach at each level for kindergarten, first, and second grade guided reading.